akpansari/akpansari.github.io/podcast.md

-**I listen to a lot of Podcast.
-Bangalore traffic is really bad.
-So I have a lot of time to listen to podcast while I travel.**

-Here are few podcast I recommend.
+**I enjoy a lot of podcasts for both information and entertainment.
+Friends usually ask me to recommend podcasts to them.
+Here is a partial list of the podcasts to which I listen.
+I ’ll update this page from time to time.**

+**Here is the list of the podcast that are definitely my favorites.**

 - This American Life